definitelyme/dextercare/README.md

 #### Business Logic
     - [x] Authentication
-    - [ ] Get Tasks
+    - [x] Get Tasks
-    - [ ] Create Task
+    - [x] Create Task
     - [ ] Edit Task
-    - [ ] Mark Task as Complete
+    - [x] Mark Task as Complete

 #### Expected Behaviour
     - [x] User can login
-    - [ ] The todo list should show all tasks for this specific nurse for the whole shift
+    - [x] The todo list should show all tasks for this specific nurse for the whole shift
-    - [ ] The nurse should be able to mark tasks as "done“
+    - [x] The nurse should be able to mark tasks as "done“
-    - [ ] The nurse should be able to create new tasks for their own shift or for other shifts
+    - [-] The nurse should be able to create new tasks for their own shift or for other shifts
-    - [ ] If the nurse did not finish all tasks at the end of the shift, there should be a way to pass the task to the next shift:
+    - [x] If the nurse did not finish all tasks at the end of the shift, there should be a way to pass the task to the next shift:
-        - [ ] manually by the nurse
+        - [x] manually by the nurse
         - [ ] automatically by the system
-    - [ ] The todo-list should actually work.
+    - [x] The todo-list should actually work.
 It should theoretically work for any user, not only the "hardcoded“ example user.

 #### Testing
     - [ ] Unit Testing
     - [ ] Integration Testing

 #### Documentation
-    - [ ] Done
+    - [x] Done

 #### Refactor & Clean up
+    - [x] Done

+## Pending
+Outlined below are pending milestones i couldn't finish in the specified time frame.

+- [ ] Add feature to Edit Task.
+- [ ] Fetch tasks by date
+- [ ] Automatically pass task to next shift.
+- [ ] Nurses should be able to add tasks for future shifts.
+- [ ] When a task is carried over to the next shift, nurses should see a list of "Pending Todos" for that shift.
+    And they're required to select one from the list.
+- [ ] Fix issue when authenticating new & existing users.
-    - [ ] Done
+- [ ] Implement a better authentication system.